 However, if the current weekly status approach of the NSSO’s Periodic Labour Force Survey is considered, the unemployment rate stood higher for the same period.
 The current weekly status determines the activity status of an individual from seven days before the date of survey.
 In the usual status approach, which is normally used in India, the activity status of a person is determined from one year before the date of survey.

 According to the current weekly status approach or CWS, the unemployment rate stood at 8.9% in 2017-2018.
-Among females, the rate was 9.1% – higher than in usual status approach at 5.7%.
-Among males, the rate stood at 8.8%, higher than 6.2% in usual status.
+Among women, the rate was 9.1% – higher than in usual status approach at 5.7%.
+Among men, the rate stood at 8.8%, higher than 6.2% in usual status.

 Unemployment in urban areas was higher than in rural areas – 9.6% according to the CWS approach, as against 7% in the usual status approach.
 The rate was at 8.5% in rural areas as per the CWS approach, compared to 5.3% in regular status approach.